mark-temporary/Bunbrush/README.md

 ## Note about `make tentacle`

 Don't worry if **scc** throws `cp: cannot stat 'tentacle.sou': No such file or directory`.
 The game doesn't use it and the build should still have succeeded.

+## How my title tries to adhere to the theme:

+The theme is "Repair" and my game is all about repairing things, be it physical items or disrupted relationships.

+The full version of my game will see the protagonist repair a bridge to the other side of the river, fix a friendship that fell apart over the destruction of a special item, as well as see the repair of said item.

+Unfortunately, I wasn't able to work on this entry for more than a week out of the entire 64Brew submission period due to my dire private situation.

+If you'd like to see more of my work, check out my [YouTube](https://youtube.com/@markbauermeister5449).